yasiramus/yasiramus/README.md

 ### Hi there 👋

 I'm Yasira, a Software Engineer.
-I'm a committed, reliable, dedicated, and easygoing person just as the meaning of my name (wealth and easy)😄.
+I'm a committed, reliable, dedicated, and easy going person just as the meaning of my name (wealth and easy)😄.

 I love to take up challenges and that is one thing that keeps me on track and going.

 Aside from building and developing solutions, I enjoy community building, volunteering, mentoring, adventures, reading, and watching exciting movies.

-🔭 I’m currently working on building components.
+🔭 I’m currently working on an education platform apis for both admins and super admin.

 - I 📘 Currently reading a book titled The Atomic habit by James Clear.